leomonta/CR/ReadMe.md

 No settings (yet)

-First argument is the target file
+First argument is the base file

+Second argument is the destination file

 Every other argument is a component file that will be used to replace the specific tag